ggxchain/documentation/src/GLOSSARY.md

 ## AURA

-The **Au**thority **R**ound block production **A**lgorithm is a consensus mechanism designed explicitly for permissioned or consortium blockchains.
-In this consensus algorithm a designated set of authorities or validators take turns producing blocks in a round-robin fashion.
-The authorities are typically trusted participants within the network, such as known organizations or entities.
+The **Au**thority **R**ound block production **A**lgorithm is the block authoring mechanism used by GGX.
+In this block authoring algorithm a designated set of validators take turns producing blocks in a round-robin fashion.

-## BABE

-**B**lind **A**ssignment for **B**lockchain **E**xtension is a block production algorithm used in GGX.
-It is designed to be fast, efficient, and secure, and it uses a proof-of-stake (PoS) consensus mechanism to achieve consensus among nodes in the network.

 ## Block Explorer

-A block explorer is a tool that allows users to view and analyze the contents of a blockchain, including the transaction history, current status, and other important data.
+A tool that allows users to view and analyze the contents of a blockchain, including the transaction history, current status, and other important data.
 Block explorers are web-based applications that provide an intuitive user interface for navigating the blockchain, as well as a wide range of features for exploring and analyzing its data.

 ## Byzantine Fault Tolerance

-Byzantine fault tolerance (BFT) is a characteristic of a distributed system that enables it to remain operational and consistent even in the presence of faulty components or malicious actors.
+A characteristic of a distributed system that enables it to remain operational and consistent even in the presence of faulty components or malicious actors.
 The term "Byzantine" refers to the "Byzantine Generals' Problem", a hypothetical scenario in which a group of generals with different goals must coordinate a plan of attack while being separated by long distances and unreliable communication channels.

-## Consensus

-Consensus is the process of a group of entities to agree on a particular data value (such as the ordering and makeup of blocks on a blockchain).
-There are a variety of algorithms used for determining consensus.
-GGX uses hybrid consensus - AURA for block production and GRANDPA as a finality gadget.

 ## Controller Account

-In Golden Gate, a controller account is a type of account that is used to control the staking and nomination activities of a stash account.
-A stash account is a primary account that holds a user's GGX tokens and is used for staking and nominating, while the controller account is a separate account that is linked to the stash account to manage its staking and nomination activities.
+A type of account that is used to control the staking and nomination activities of a stash account.
+A stash account is a primary account that holds a user's $GGX tokens and is used for staking and nominating, while the controller account is a separate account that is linked to the stash account to manage its staking and nomination activities.

-## DApps
+## dApp

-DApps (decentralized applications) are applications that run on a decentralized network, such as a blockchain.
+A **D**ecentralized **App**lication that runs on a decentralized network, such as a blockchain.
 They are generally designed to be open-source, transparent, and resistant to censorship, making them a promising development in the field of blockchain technology.

 ## Extrinsic

-In programming, extrinsic refers to a property or characteristic of a function or method that depends on external factors, such as its input parameters or its environment.
+A property or characteristic of a function or method that depends on external factors, such as its input parameters or its environment.

-Extrinsic properties can affect the behavior of a function or method, but they are not inherent to the function itself.
-For example, the output of a function may depend on a variable or value that is passed in as an argument, which is an extrinsic property.
+These properties can affect the behavior of a function or method, but they are not inherent to the function itself.
+For example, the output of a function may depend on a variable or value that is passed in as an argument.

 ## Finality

-In a blockchain, finality refers to the irreversible confirmation of a transaction or block.
+The irreversible confirmation of a transaction or block.
 Once a transaction or block has been confirmed as final, it is considered permanently added to the blockchain and cannot be reversed or altered.

-## Finality Gadget

-A mechanism that determines finality.

 ## GRANDPA

-GRANDPA (GHOST-based Recursive ANcestor Deriving Prefix Agreement) is a finality gadget used in the GGX network to achieve fast and secure finality.
-It is a Byzantine fault-tolerant consensus algorithm that works in conjunction with the BABE block production algorithm to provide finality for GGX Network.
+**G**HOST-based **R**ecursive **AN**cestor **D**eriving **P**refix **A**greement is a mechanism used in the GGX network to achieve fast and secure finality.
+It is a Byzantine fault-tolerant consensus algorithm that works in conjunction with the AURO block production mechanism to provide finality for GGX Network.

 ## Governance

 The process of determining what changes to the network are permissible, such as modifications to code or movement of funds.
-The governance system in Polkadot is on-chain and revolves around stakeholder voting, i.e., the majority of the stake (DOTs) determines the direction of the network.
+In GGX the governing system is on-chain and revolves around validator voting.

 ## LIBP2P

 An open-source library for encrypted peer-to-peer communications and other networking functionality.
-More information at: [https://libp2p.io/](https://libp2p.io/)
+More information at: <https://libp2p.io/>

 ## Liveness

 The property of a distributed system is that it will eventually come to some sort of consensus.
-A system stuck in an infinite loop would not be considered live, even if computations are taking place; a system that eventually provides a result, even if incorrect or it takes a long time, is considered to have liveness.
+A system stuck in an infinite loop would not be considered live, even if computations are taking place; a system that eventually provides a result, even if incorrect or it takes a long time, is considered to be live.

-## Node Explorer

-A tool that gives you information about a node, such as the latest blocks sealed, finalized, and the current chain state as known by that node.

-## Nominated Proof of Stake (NPoS)

-A proof of stake system whereby nominators "lend" their stake to validators as a show of faith in the good behavior of the validator.
-Nominated proof-of-stake differs from delegated proof-of-stake in that nominators are subject to loss of stake if they nominate a bad validator; delegates are not subject to loss of stake based on the behavior of the validator.

 ## Nominator

-Nodes that select a set of validators.
-A certain amount of DOTs must be staked in order to do so, which may be lost if the validator behaves badly.
+Users that select a set of validators to stake to.
+A certain amount of $GGX must be staked in order to do so, which may be lost if the validator behaves badly.
 This forces nominators to carefully select validators.

-## NTP

-Networking protocol designed to synchronize the clocks of computers over a network.
-NTP(Network Time Protocol) allows you to synchronize the clocks of all the systems within the network.
-Currently it is required that validators' local clocks stay reasonably in sync, so you should be running NTP or a similar service

 ## On-Chain Governance

-Governance of a blockchain which is controlled by mechanisms controlled by the blockchain.
-On-chain governance allows for decisions can be made transparently.
+Governance of a blockchain which is controlled by the blockchain.
+Allows for decisions can be made transparently.
 Note that there are a variety of different algorithms for making these decisions, such as simple majority voting or identity-based quadratic voting.

-## Proof of Stake (PoS)
+## Proof of Stake

 A method of achieving consensus in which the next block is determined by a node that is chosen by some characteristic (e.g., the amount of tokens that they stake).